TheCyborgJester/TheCyborgJester.github.io/index.md

 - Offensive Security team engagement (OSTE) - conduct yearly security engagements that simulate real-world attacks and adversary tactics to uncover vulnerabilities with IU Health's systems, networks, and processes

-- Penetration Testing - Test Web applications, APIs, Mobile Applications, and cloud security to find culnerabilities and seurity misconfigurations before attackers do.
+- Penetration Testing - Test Web applications, APIs, Mobile Applications, and cloud security to find vulnerabilities and security misconfigurations before attackers do.
 This also includes coordinating with third-party vendors for penetration tests at IU Health.

 - Digital Forensics - Perform forensic imaging and analysis of compromised devices and user accounts to gain insights from real-world security incidents